 Reading reward systems are in place across school to encourage children to read at home and books are regularly awarded as prizes.
 Book sales are organised and run by the school council on Parents Evening and children are often rewarded with a book following a good report from their teacher.
 Children are encouraged to complete ‘Book Bingo’ sheets of recommended reads for each year group, with a wide range of age-appropriate texts available.

 Parents are encouraged to support their child’s development in reading through shared reading sessions in nursery, reading workshops, meetings for parents and information sent home.
 Children in KS1 take home a phonetically decodable book to read independently.
 They also take home a 'bedtime story' book to share with their family.

-We have a very popular, annual Poetry Recital competition which encourages children to read a range of poems and recite on by heart.
+We also have a very popular, annual Poetry Recital competition which encourages children to read a range of poems and recite by heart.

 How often do children read to an adult in school?

 Reading of many kinds takes place throughout each day, however we value the opportunities given to children to read individually to an adult.

 Children read individually to adults regularly in school.
 Reading practise sessions in Reception and Year 1 take place 3 times per week.
 Older children read individually to an adult at least once per week.

 Some children are targeted to read more frequently depending on their individual needs e.g. if they are working below age-expected, need additional support with decoding or comprehension skills or they don’t get the opportunity to read at home as often as other children.

 Guided reading takes place once a week across KS2.
 Children work in small ability groups with a member of staff focussing on a particular learning objective or aspect of the reading curriculum e.g. a particular phonics aspect, making predictions, deciding between fact and opinion, summarising a text, justifying a view point etc. Groups are rotated to enable the class teacher to regularly work with all abilities.